biokraft/my-cursor-framework/01-Cursor-for-Everyone/02-Understanding-Cursor-Rules/README.md

 # 🧩 Understanding Cursor Rules

-> **🎯 In This Section:**
+> **🔑 Key Takeaways:**
 >
-> This section explains Cursor Rules—a powerful feature for defining standing instructions to guide the AI.
-You will learn what they are, how to create them, and how to apply them for both code and documentation.
+> - **Define and Forget:** Rules are standing instructions for the AI, ensuring consistent behavior without repeating yourself in every prompt.
+> - **Structure and Content:** Learn the "What, Why, and How" of rules to provide effective, project-specific context.
+> - **Iterative Development:** Discover how to develop rules interactively for both code and documentation, improving their quality over time.

 ---